mullerjk/stripeCodeigniter/README.md

 	$route['make-stripe-payment'] = "StripePaymentController";
 	$route['handleStripePayment']['post'] = "StripePaymentController/handlePayment";

-Just paste this lines at very bottom of your:
+Just paste this lines at the very bottom of your:

 	stripeCodeigniter/application/config/routes.php
-## Rename a file
+## Let's create our Controller

 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.